Frequently Asked Questions

 How does volunteer service help the students?

 Students whose parents and community members are involved in their education experience greater academic success.
-Volunteering with Broken Arrow Public Schools provides parents and community members alike with opportunities to enhance students’ learning experience so that, together, we can achieve our goal of 100% Engagement, 100% Literacy, and 100% Graduation.
+Volunteering with Broken Arrow Public Schools provides parents and community members alike with opportunities to enhance students’ learning experience.
 There is no shortage of opportunities to help brighten the future of a Broken Arrow Tiger.

 What if I still have questions that aren’t answered here?